 Omega has a long-standing commitment to being an equal opportunity employer and has implemented Equal Employer Opportunity policies.
 We regularly conduct pay equity reviews as we seek for women and men, on average, at various roles and levels of the Company, to be paid equitably for their roles and contributions to our success.
-Additionally, in 2020, we reinforced our diversity and inclusion commitment by signing the CEO Action for Diversity and Inclusion Pledge, one of the largest CEO-driven business commitments to act on and advance diversity, equity and inclusion in the workplace.
-In addition, beginning in 2020, we implemented several initiatives to further our commitment to diversity and inclusion within our workforce and Board, in our local community and in the industry in which we operate, particularly considering the racial and social justice challenges that were highlighted in 2020 and during the pandemic.
+Additionally, in 2020, we reinforced our commitment to an open and inclusive workplace culture consistent with the Society for Human Resource Management's CEO Action.
+In addition, beginning in 2020, we implemented several initiatives to further this commitment within our workforce and Board, in our local community and in the industry in which we operate.

-We have committed as a Founding Donor to support Nareit's Dividends Through Diversity, Equity & Inclusion program, which supports charitable and educational organizations and initiatives that will help create a more diverse, equitable, and inclusive REIT and publicly traded real estate industry.
+We have made commitments to support programs of the National Association of Real Estate Investment Trusts ("Nareit") programs, which supports charitable and educational organizations and initiatives that will help create a more inclusive REIT and publicly traded real estate industry.
 Members of management serve on Nareit's Corporate Governance Council and Real Estate Sustainability Council.
-In addition, in 2023 Omega committed as a sponsor of Ferguson Centers for Leadership Excellence.
-The Ferguson CLE is a program that supports and empowers racially and ethnically diverse students, as well as those who identify with diverse gender identities, to earn undergraduate degrees and secure promising careers in real estate and related sectors.
+In addition, in 2023 Omega committed as a sponsor of Ferguson Centers for Leadership Excellence, a program that supports and empowers students from a variety of backgrounds to earn undergraduate degrees and secure promising careers in real estate and related sectors.